BatuhanGumus/2D-Game-Engine/README.md

 In this repo you can also find an example space invaders type game.

 ### Features
+Please refer to the Documentation section below for more details on the classes mentioned.

 - Uses the Game Loop pattern and component system for its architecture.
 - Contains several usefull classes like;
   - Vector2
   - Action (Observer Pattern)
   - Text (SDL2_text for UI)
+  - Debug
 - Contains essential components like;
   - Sprite Renderer
   - Box collider and RigidBody for collision detection